Last updated Tuesday 21 December 2021

 Information for Smarter Choices Smarter Places projects

 Covid-19 lockdown has offered an insight into how our towns and cities can be much better places to live in with many more people walking and cycling regularly, safer streets, cleaner air and less noise pollution.
-Read our Covid-19 impact advice for funded SCSP projects here.
+Projects supported through SCSP should follow to the latest government guidelines.
+For any further advice or support please email the SCSP team.

 Information for our Community Path projects

 Paths for All's working practice

-In line with Government advice, Paths for All staff are working from home, with all meetings taking place online.
+In line with Government advice, Paths for All staff are working from home, with meetings taking place online.